Aniket-Todkar23/Certifcate-Validator/README.md

-# Certificate Validator - Full Stack Application
+# PramanMitra - Full Stack Application

 🎓 A comprehensive digital platform for authenticating academic certificates and detecting fraudulent documents using OCR, machine learning, and database verification.